Jersey Joe Walcott: Walcott vs Charles

 On June 22, 1949, Walcott got another chance to become a world champion when he faced the highly skilled Ezzard Charles for the NBA heavyweight title left vacant by Louis.
 Charles prevailed, winning a unanimous decision over 15 rounds.
 Walcott, disappointed but eager to see his dream of being a champion come true, fought on, and in 1950 he won four of his five bouts, including a third-round knockout of future world light heavyweight champion Harold Johnson.

 On March 7, 1951, he and Charles fought another title fight.
 Charles had defeated Louis the previous year, and was now the undisputed heavyweight champion.
 Walcott fought well, but was hurt in the ninth round when he was dropped by a sharp left hook.
 Walcott survived the round but once again Charles won a 15-round decision to retain his world title.

 Despite losing four title shots, only four months later, Walcott joined a small handful of boxers who claimed the world title on their fifth try.
-Charles fought Walcott in another title fight on July 18, 1951, in Pittsburgh.
-This time Walcott gave his best performance of their entire series of fights, winning most of the rounds and knocking out Charles in the seventh round to finally become world heavyweight champion at the age of 37.
-This made him the oldest man ever to win the world heavyweight crown, a distinction he would hold until George Foreman won the title at age 45 in 1994.
+Charles fought Walcott in another title fight on July 18, 1951, at Forbes Field in Pittsburgh.
+This time Walcott gave his best performance of their entire series of fights, winning most of the rounds and knocking out Charles in the seventh round, with a left hook to the jaw, to finally become world heavyweight champion at the age of 37.
+This made him the oldest boxer ever to win the world heavyweight crown, a distinction he would hold until George Foreman won the title at age 45 in 1994.
 Walcott retained his title in a fourth and final fight with his arch-rival Charles on June 5, 1952, this time winning a close 15-round decision.
+The Associated Press (AP) reported, "In the last round, [Charles] was bombing desperately with long right hands that slithered around Walcott's neck.
+Walcott's ability to spin, to make [Charles]'s punches miss, and counter with those damaging hooks, apparently won him the nod on two ballots.
+Judges McTieman and Tomasco gave that round to Walcott to win their close decision".